contino/kubernetes-best-practices/general/README.md

 docker image builds
 - Developers focus on application layers and just write code

-Building containers – Building containers should be done with a CI/CD pipeline to ensure the security of the images and consistent build process for images.
+4. Building containers – Building containers should be done with a CI/CD pipeline to ensure the security of the images and a consistent build process for images.

 A best practice for application security is to integrate automated security testing into your CI process.
 For example,
 integrate: